ichoukou/OuyeXie.github.io/Languages/IELTS/General.md

             - Topic, <block>Example</block>, <block>Example, Conclude briefly</block>
             - Conclusion, Although ... it ...
     - causes, effects and solutions
+            - Trend, In this essay, causes/impacts and solutions.
+            - Causes/impacts, one, two
+            - Solutions, one two
+            - In reality, insurmountable, convinced

  - notes
     - it is essential to use precise and accurate vocabulary, including preposition, in order to get a high band.